Relative genus bounds in indefinite four-manifolds: Topological obstructions

 \begin{theorem}[Conway-Nagel \cite{ConwayNagel}] Let $X$ be a closed topological $4$-manifold with $H_1(X; \Z)=0$ and signature $\sigma(X)$.
 If the knot $K \subset S^3$ bounds a locally flat, properly embedded, null-homologous surface in $\Xo$ of genus $g$, then

 for every $\omega \in \Se$. \end{theorem}

 Note that we can re-write the constraint \eqref{eq:CN} as

-One case of interest is when $g=0$: \begin{corollary}[Corollary 4.7 in \cite{KlugRuppik}] If $K$ is topologically H-slice in $X$, and $\omega \in \Se$, then $\sigma_K(\omega) \in [-2b^+(X), 2b^-(X)]$. \end{corollary} As an application of this, Klug and Ruppik showed in \cite[Theorem 4.4]{KlugRuppik} that for every closed oriented $4$-manifold $X$, there exists a knot $K \subset S^3$ that is not topologically H-slice in $X$.
+One case of interest is when $g=0$: \begin{corollary}[Corollary 4.7 in \cite{KlugRuppik}] Let $X$ be a closed topological $4$-manifold with $H_1(X; \Z)=0$.
+If a knot $K$ is topologically H-slice in $X$, and $\omega \in \Se$, then $\sigma_K(\omega) \in [-2b_2^+(X), 2b_2^-(X)]$. \end{corollary} As an application of this, Klug and Ruppik showed in \cite[Theorem 4.4]{KlugRuppik} that for every closed oriented topological $4$-manifold $X$, there exists a knot $K \subset S^3$ that is not topologically H-slice in $X$.